 The Omen is well-known in the world of horror movies.
 The movie follows an American diplomat who secretly adopts a child whose mother passed away during the delivery.
 However, Damien, their son, turns out to be something they didn’t sign up for – the antichrist.
 And so, mysterious and scary things start happening in the life of the couple.
 A movie that will scare you enough to not leave each other’s side!

 Probably one of Bollywood’s scariest horror movies, Bhoot truly showed us Urmila Matondkar’s acting talents.
-Not only her, it had actors like Ajay Devgn, Nana Patekar and even Rekha!
-The story was about a couple - Ajay and Urmila - who move into a new house in a cheap neighbourhood and find out that a suicide had been committed by the previous owner.
+Not only her, but it also had actors like Ajay Devgn, Nana Patekar and even Rekha!
+The story was about a couple – Ajay and Urmila – who move into a new house in a cheap neighborhood and find out that a suicide had been committed by the previous owner.
 The spirit of that owner latches onto the woman who starts acting strangely.
 The perfect background score by Salim-Sulaiman really set the film apart at a time when Bollywood horror movies were a rarity!

 4. The Ring

-If you watch The Ring and post that manage to watch any sort of video tape without shivering nerves then hats off to you!
+If you watch The Ring and post that manage to watch any sort of videotape without shivering nerves then hats off to you!
 In the movie, this mysterious videotape turns up which kills anybody who watches it.
 After her niece’s mysterious death who had watched the video, Rachel Keller starts investigating this mystery and what begins is a journey full of well-crafted scenes of dread and gore visuals.
 Watch it with your boy because, trust us, you will need someone to walk with you even till the washroom!

 5. The Cabin In The Woods

 If you don’t wish to go into the realms of horror movies that keep you awake for nights then you should watch this one.
-It is a horror comedy which will scare you one moment and give you comic relief the next.
+It is a horror-comedy which will scare you one moment and give you comic relief the next.
 Perfect for people who don’t want to end up awake all night under the blanket.
 The basic plot of the movie is about five students who visit a remote cabin in the woods for a retreat but end up facing zombies instead!

 6. Hum Kaun Hain

 Hum Kaun Hain is a personal favourite of the author.
 Starring legends like Amitabh Bachchan and Dimple Kapadia, the movie will seem typical almost all throughout.
 A mother and her two children move into a new house and start witnessing paranormal activities.
-However, it is the twist in the end that is definitely worth the wait.
+However, it is the twist at the end that is definitely worth the wait.
 We’d tell you but that would totally ruin the movie for you!
-It is a very cleanly made spooky movie without any songs, something quite outside bollywood’s usual method.
+It is a very cleanly made spooky movie without any songs, something quite outside Bollywood’s usual method.

 7. Paranormal Activity

 If you like horror movies then you probably have seen Paranormal Activity.
-Another good horror movie in recent times whose sequel did not quite live upto its expectations.
+Another good horror movie in recent times whose sequel did not quite live up to its expectations.
 The interesting way in which the movie is shot made it quite popular when it was released.
 It looks like it’s been shot by the by a couple themselves, who begin to see paranormal activities in their house.
 Although that’s not the truth, the movie will keep you gripped throughout.
-The movie has a couple of versions that differ in the ending so you can actually have a marathon until you find an end that's to your liking!
+The movie has a couple of versions that differ in the ending so you can actually have a marathon until you find an end that’s to your liking!

 8. Rosemary’s Baby

-Rosemary’s Baby, without a doubt, is one of the best made horror films of all times.
+Rosemary’s Baby, without a doubt, is one of the best-made horror films of all times.
 The movie, based on the novel by Ira Levin by the same name, is the story of a woman who gets pregnant under mysterious circumstances in a house that is probably haunted with a baby that, chances are, is not a human offspring.
-Be warned, the film is full of violence and gore scenes but for every girl who loves horror, it is a must watch.
+Be warned, the film is full of violence and gore scenes but for every girl who loves horror, it is a must-watch.
 With your boyfriend to hide behind, of course!